FergM/architecture/antipatterns.md

 * Bangalore is perhaps similar (heavy traffic and slow to get around the city)
     * However taxis are much cheaper relative to wealth
     * Areas of the city are somewhat self contained with amenities (less need to travel)

+# Wind From Tall Buildings
+Antipattern:
+* Tall buildings create tunnels of unpleasant wind for pedestriance

+Antidote:
+* Mid-rise gentle density
+* Wind modelling
+* Windy streets (pun intended!)

+Examples:
+* 22 Bishopsgate, City of London

+Detail:
+* It doesn't have to be tall buildings
+    * Mid-rise can create undesired tunnelling effects
+    * I've seen people struggle to walk south along One Dockland Centra, Guild Street Dublin
+    * It was a weathery day but the building design accentuated things in this location